dekstop/view/readme.txt

 will want to unwrap it first.
 E.g. from the implementation of 'date': return date($args[0], $property->raw());

-The output of a render function will automatically be wrapped in a Property object before it is returned by the dispatcher; this allows us to chain render method calls.
+The output of a render function will automatically be wrapped in a Property or PropertyList object, if it isn't already; this allows us to chain render method calls.

  ========
  = TODO =